 Fredrik Heintz, Associate Professor of Computer Science, Linköping University, Sweden and President of the Swedish AI Society He has been doing research on stream reasoning and its integration in autonomous systems for more than 10 years.
 You could argue that the area has independently been developed by him [3, 6, 8] and the Semantic Web community [2, 4].
 He currently leads the Stream Reasoning research group within the Artificial Intelligence and Integrated Computer Systems division at Linköping University.
 Together with his PhD students he has recently extended their original metric-temporal logic stream reasoning approach for complete information to spatio-temporal stream reasoning with incomplete information [1, 7].
 A sign of his role in the community is that he gave one of two keynotes at the first invitation only Stream Reasoning workshop in Vienna.
 The other was given by Emanuele Della Valle, who has been the leading stream reasoning researcher in the Semantic Web community.
 Dr. Heintz has extensive teaching experience where he has given courses on for example AI programming (2000-2011), AI Project (2015–), Algorithmic Problem Solving (2013–), and Functional and Imperative Programming in Python (2015–).
 He has also extensive experience in giving both technical and popular science presentations to varying types of audiences

 Emanuele Della Valle, Assistant Professor at the Department of Electronics, Information and Bioengineering of Politecnico di Milano.
 In more than 15 years of research, his research interests covered Big Data, Stream Processing, Semantic technologies, Data Science, Web Information Retrieval, and Service Oriented Architectures.
 He branded the stream reasoning research field .
 The semantic and syntactic extensions, which he proposed to the Semantic Web stack (i.e., RDF streams and Continuous SPARQL), are currently on the path towards standardization at a W3C in the RDF Stream Processing community group.
 His work on Stream Reasoning was applied in analysing Social Media, Mobile Telecom and IoT data streams in collaboration with Telecom Italia, IBM, Siemens, Oracle, Indra, and Statoil.
 In 2015, he started up a company (Fluxedo) to commercialize the open source results of Stream Reasoning research.
 His education activities include lecturing on Web Science, Software Project Management, Semantic Technologies, Stream Processing and Big Data technologies.
-He offered Stream Reasoning tutorials at SemTech 2011, ESWC 2011, ISWC 2013, ESWC 2014, ISWC 2014, ISWC 2015, ISWC 2016, DEBS 2016, and ISWC 2017.
+He offered Stream Reasoning tutorials at SemTech 2011, ESWC 2011, ISWC 2013, ESWC 2014, ISWC 2014, ISWC 2015, ISWC 2016, DEBS 2016, ISWC 2017, and RW 2018.

 D. de Leng and F. Heintz.
 Qualitative spatio-temporal stream reasoning with unobservable intertemporal spatial relations using landmarks.
 In Proc.
 AAAI, 2016.